MP Estate Planning UK

 Failing to Review the Trust Regularly

+Setting up a trust is not a “set and forget” exercise.
 Failing to review the trust regularly can lead to it becoming outdated or not serving its intended purpose.
-Regular reviews help ensure that the trust remains aligned with the settlor’s wishes and complies with any changes in the law.
+UK trust law, tax thresholds, and family circumstances all change over time.

 Regular review considerations:

-3. Ensure that the trustee is still appropriate and capable of managing the trust.
+2. Review whether the trustees are still appropriate and capable of managing the trust.
+Consider whether replacements need to be appointed.

 trust administration mistakes

-By being aware of these common mistakes and taking steps to avoid them, individuals can ensure that their trust is set up correctly and operates effectively.
-Proper planning and regular reviews are key to successful trust administration.
+By being aware of these common mistakes and taking steps to avoid them, you can ensure that your trust is set up correctly and operates effectively for the long term.
+As Mike Pugh advises: “Plan, don’t panic.”
+Proper planning and periodic reviews are the key to successful trust administration.

 How to Amend or Rescind a Trust